Koredotcom/docs/docs/xo/quality-management/analyze/Supervisor-view-agent-specific-dashboard.md

     * **Yet to start**: Interactions for an assignment are yet to start.

-    * **In Progress**: Shows the total number of interactions that have been clicked through for that coaching assignment.
+    * **In Progress**: This displays the total number of interactions that have been clicked through for that coaching assignment.

     * **Completed**: All interactions clicked through for that assignment.